FBoucher/stream-projects/_drafts/2021-02-24-Stream-164-azResourcesBackup.md

 ## Summary

-In this live stream session, Frank is
+In this live stream session, Frank is having a hard time trying to extract the code inside LogicApp using Azure PowerShell commands.
+Is it possible, or not?!

 📺 - Twitch archive - stream no.164